kiwicom/terraform-provider-montecarlo/docs/resources/bigquery_warehouse.md

 - `uuid` (String) Unique identifier of warehouse managed by this resource.

+<a id="nestedatt--credentials"></a>
+### Nested Schema for `credentials`

+Required:

+- `service_account_key` (String, Sensitive) Service account key used by the warehouse connection for authentication and authorization against _BigQuery_.
+The very same service account is used to grant required permissions to _Monte Carlo BigQuery warehouse_ for the data access.
+For more information follow **Monte Carlo** documentation: https://docs.getmontecarlo.com/docs/bigquery.

+  - The key must be provided as raw **JSON** string (_as obtained when downloaded from GCP UI_), otherwise this reasource will fail during _Terraform_ commands.

+Read Only:

 - `connection_uuid` (String) Unique identifier of connection managed by this resource, responsible for communication with _BigQuery_.

   - if _connection type_ of the connection managed by this reasource changes externally, this reasource **will fail to read** external state (_blocking any further resource functionality_).
 In such scenario a manual intervention is required.

+- `updated_at` (String) **Timestamp** of the last update in credentials done by this resource.
+This information is used mainly to detect drift changes in credentials _(external change)_.